-Any prohibited items (listed in section 3) found in a student's possession as a result of a search will be confiscated.
-These items will not be returned to the student.
+Any prohibited items (listed in section 3) found in a pupil's possession as a result of a search will be confiscated.
+These items will not be returned to the pupil.

 We will also confiscate any item that is harmful or detrimental to school discipline (such as vapes or energy drinks).
-These items will be returned to students after discussion with senior leaders and parents, if appropriate.
+These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.

-Searching a student
+Searching a pupil